 E-Commerce

-in 2028, will create a single digital gateway for the continent.
+A small business in Warsaw or Lyon pays corporate taxes, VAT, and customs duties on every unit it produces.in 2028, will create a single digital gateway for the continent.
 But the transition period is where the pain lives.

 Before the pan-European model clicks into place in July 2026, individual member states have moved unilaterally — and inconsistently.
 The result is a compliance labyrinth that defies standardization.